ppy/osu-wiki/wiki/Guides/Cropping_with_Complex_Backgrounds/en.md

 ## Step \#1

-First thing, you need to select a picture.
-I will present this on this picture that you can see.
-I will sho how to do this by using GIMP.
-(There shouldn't be much problems with other programs.)
-For this method we need free select tool aka Lasso.
+First, you have to choose an image.
+We are going to present it to you in this image that you can see.
+We will show you how to do this using GIMP.
+(For this method, we need a free selection tool, the Lasso).

 ![Tutorial Image 1](img/CCB-1.png "Tutorial Image 1")